Top 5 Things to Know about the San Diego Zoo Safari Park

 Safari Park Membership: Becoming a member of the San Diego Zoo and San Diego Safari Park means you can enjoy the parks all year round for one price.
 It also includes a subscription to the ZooNooz Magazine, discounted tickets for friends, and other great deals.

 The Local Scoop:The Safari Park San Diego is exceptional because it is designed to allow animals to live in a more natural environment than your typical zoo.
 The exhibits are large and spread out so it takes a lot of walking to get around.
 The best way to experience the San Diego Zoo Safari Park is by taking advantage of the tours and trams.
+Come experience the excitement of getting up close and personal with rare Sumatran tigers at Tiger Trail.
+Discover the adventure of conservation in action at this leading-edge wildlife park.
+A full day of active fun awaits!

 Do wear comfortable shoes: Safari Park San Diego is spread out over 1,800 acres and requires a fair share of walking in order to full experience the park.
 Leave those fashionable high heels at home for this San Diego attraction!